 Present Perfect Tense with Examples

-Present Perfect Tense refers to activities that are already done/completed in the immediate past, i.e. just finished/completed.
-Present Perfect Tenses can be formed in the following way:
+Present perfect tense refers to activities that are already done/completed in the immediate past, i.e. just finished/completed.
+It can be formed in the following way:

-Subject + Have/Has + Past participle form of the verb.
-Examples are as follows.
+Subject + Have/Has + Past participle form of the verb + the rest of the sentence

 - Raj has just gone out to the market.